Aeplet/Aeplet/README.md

-I'm a person who spends too much time doing stuff with outdated hardware.
+I'm a person who spends too much time doing stuff.

 <!--
 **Aeplet/Aeplet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.